YourongYe/Programming-Basics/general_programming/Memory leak vs Stack overflow.md

 main以外的variable是global variable，所以会放在global section里

 # Heap
-Heap memory is not fixed in size, the program can claim as much heap memory as possible subject to the system memory.
+Heap memory is **not fixed in size**, the program can claim as much heap memory as possible **subject to the system memory**.

-Anything on the heap has to be accessed through a pointer on the stack
+**Anything on the heap has to be accessed through a pointer on the stack**

 Anything on the heap has to be **explicitly deallocated** by making a call to **free func** or by using **delete operator**.